Running experiments

 Added in: @mastra/core@1.4.0

 An experiment runs every item in a dataset through a target (an agent, a workflow, or a scorer) and then optionally scores the outputs.
 Use a scorer as the target when you want to evaluate an LLM judge itself.
-Results are persisted to storage so you can compare runs across different prompts, models, or code changes.
+By default, results are persisted to storage so you can compare runs across different prompts, models, or code changes.

 Basic experimentDirect link to Basic experiment